DataSciNAll/amlvsvertexai/README.md

 <!-- HACK #1 -->
-## Training a classification model with Vertex AI AutoML
+## Hack #1: Training a classification model with Vertex AI AutoML

 ### Step 0: Before You Start
 * GCP Account - Sign up for a free GCP account here